umdwr/teachinghub-v3/_sources/guides/continuity.rst.txt

 ------------------------
 **Focus on learning outcomes** even if you need to adjust the specific activities that contribute to those outcomes.
 Keep students moving toward those outcomes.
 Avoid “busy work.”

 **Prioritize course activities** and focus on delivering the ones with the most significant impact on learning outcomes.
 You will have to reconsider some of your expectations for students, including participation, attendance, communication, and deadlines.
-As you think through those changes, keep in mind the impact this situation may have on students’ ability to meet those expectations, including illness, lacking power or internet connections, or needing to care for family members.
+As you think through those changes, keep in mind the impact this situation may have on students' ability to meet those expectations, including illness, lacking power or internet connections, or needing to care for family members.
 Be ready to handle requests for extensions or accommodations equitably.

 **Rearrange course activities** if needed to delay those activities where face-to-face interaction is most crucial.